Way9e/WorldSkills_WebTech/README.md

 - Complete the PHP backend for the tourism website contact form
 - Add more advanced features to the management system (search, filtering, authentication)
-- Optimize images and improve accessibility
-- Add search/filter functionality for the telecom system
+- Add search/filter functionality for the management system

 ---